A Complete Guide to Producing Evergreen Content

 Now, let’s say that you wrote about contactless solutions instead of producing this piece that relates explicitly to COVID.

 You can see that, although there was a decline, interest in contactless solutions has largely held steady since the immediate drop.
-That’s probably because, although COVID brought awareness to the need for contactless solutions, people realized going contactless had benefits beyond protection from COVID.
+That’s probably because, although COVID brought awareness of the need for contactless solutions, people realized going contactless had benefits beyond protection from COVID.

 That means a post about contactless solutions would fare better in the long run than a post about COVID.
 It’s evergreen.